 - Explain the importance of education and communication among the interprofessional team to enhance the care, safety, and outcomes of patients with PRES.

 Posterior reversible encephalopathy syndrome (PRES) is an illness in which a person can present with acutely altered mentation, drowsiness or sometimes stupor, visual impairment (e.g., visual hallucinations, cortical blindness, hemianopia, quadrantanopia, and diplopia), seizures (focal or general tonic-clonic), and sudden or constant, non-localized headaches.
 PRES can unfold acutely or subacutely, with symptoms developing within hours to days.
 Often, the presentation occurs in the context of acute uncontrolled hypertension, with systolic blood pressures ranging between 160 to 190 mmHg.
 The name designated to this clinical and radiographic syndrome is inspired from (1) radiographic findings of white matter edema (i.e., hyperintense T2 signal or hypointense T1 signal on magnetic resonance imaging (MRI)), typically found in the posterior cerebrum in a symmetric fashion (although asymmetric presentations are possible); and (2) the fact that symptoms are reversible, provided that the syndrome is recognized and treated promptly.
-The name used to describe the syndrome, however, is misleading because the edema is not localized necessarily to the posterior cerebrum white matter and can appear in watershed zones other than parietal-occipital regions, the thalamus, and sometimes in the anterior circulation.
-Moreover, the syndrome is not always reversible, as some individuals can develop life-threatening complications, such as transforaminal cerebellar herniation, and focal neurologic deficits, especially if prompt treatment is not initiated.
+However, the name used to describe the syndrome is misleading because the edema is not localized necessarily to the posterior cerebrum white matter and can appear in watershed zones other than parietal-occipital regions thalamus, and sometimes in the anterior circulation.
+Moreover, the syndrome is not always reversible.
+Some individuals can develop life-threatening complications, such as transforaminal cerebellar herniation and focal neurologic deficits, especially if prompt treatment is not initiated.

-People who are at risk for developing PRES tend to have one or more of the following risk factors, triggers, or etiologies: hypertension; preeclampsia; kidney disease (such as nephrotic syndrome which can lead to hypovolemia and secondary hypertension via activation of the renin-angiotensin system ); renal failure; liver disease; exposure to cytotoxic medications or immunosuppressants; autoimmune disorders (such as thrombotic thrombocytopenic purpura, eosinophilic granulomatosis with polyangiitis, and systemic lupus erythematosus); or sepsis.
+People who are at risk for developing PRES tend to have one or more of the following risk factors, triggers, or etiologies: hypertension; preeclampsia; kidney disease (such as nephrotic syndrome, which can lead to hypovolemia and secondary hypertension via activation of the renin-angiotensin system; renal failure; liver disease; exposure to cytotoxic medications or immunosuppressants; autoimmune disorders (such as thrombotic thrombocytopenic purpura, eosinophilic granulomatosis with polyangiitis, and systemic lupus erythematosus); or sepsis.
 Of these etiologies or triggers, uncontrolled hypertension is the most common.
-Having acute hypertension, however, does not suggest that an individual will develop PRES, and it is difficult to determine which hypertensive individuals will develop PRES.
+However, having acute hypertension does not suggest that an individual will develop PRES, and it is difficult to determine which hypertensive individuals will develop PRES.

 The pathophysiology of PRES remains unclear, but some proposed mechanisms center around the dysregulation of cerebral autoregulation, the brain’s ability to maintain constant cerebral blood flow over a range of blood pressures via the constriction or dilation of the cerebral blood vessels.
 When blood pressures are high, typically above a systolic pressure of 160 mmHg for most people, the amount of vasoconstriction to achieve constant cerebral blood flow is maximized, and blood flow begins to rise with increasing blood pressure.
 Increased hydrostatic pressure can contribute to the breakdown of the blood-brain barrier, causing intravascular fluid to extravasate to the surrounding brain tissue, leading to edema.
 There is the belief that the posterior circulation is mostly affected in cases of PRES because it has less adaptive mechanisms to regulate the extent of extravasation and the breakdown of the blood-brain barrier in the context of high blood pressures, compared to the anterior circulation.
 Such speculation is perhaps inspired by findings of a formaldehyde histofluorescence study conducted by Edvinsson and colleagues that revealed a more significant number of adrenergic perivascular fibers innervating the anterior cerebral circulation compared to the vertebral circulation.
 The amount of sympathetic nerve involvement is thought to be proportional to the effectiveness of autoregulation.